Core i5-13500 vs Core i7-12850HX

 So, is Core i5-13500 better than Core i7-12850HX?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Core i7-12850HX is ahead with a 3.2% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Core i5-13500 pulls ahead with 1.7% better PassMark.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i5-13500 is the better fit.
+For streaming, content creation, and heavier multitasking, Core i5-13500 is the stronger fit.
 You are getting 1.7% better PassMark, backed by 14 cores and 20 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i5-13500 is the smarter buy today.
-Core i5-13500 is at an unclear MSRP at $242 MSRP versus unclear MSRP, and it gives you 1.7% better PassMark.
-The trade-off is that Core i7-12850HX is still the better pure gaming CPU with a 3.2% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (128.5 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core i5-13500 is the better buy right now.
+Core i5-13500 comes in at an unclear MSRP at $242 MSRP versus unclear MSRP, and it still gives you 1.7% better PassMark.
+The compromise is that Core i7-12850HX is still the better pure gaming CPU with a 3.2% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (128.5 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?